 - Then fine-tune Treble and Bass from there

-Don't try to dial in the brightness with the Top Boost Treble control and then use Cut to pull it back — you'll find yourself chasing a moving target.
+Don't try to dial in the brightness with the Top Boost Treble control and then use Cut to pull it back.
+You'll find yourself chasing a moving target.
 Let Cut be the primary high-frequency control, Treble the secondary.

 The Normal Channel Has No Cut Control

 The AC30 has two channels: Top Boost and Normal (sometimes labeled "Brilliant" in older literature).
 Only the Top Boost channel has access to the Cut control.
-If you're running through the Normal channel, the Cut knob still affects the output stage and will still cut treble — but you're not getting the Top Boost EQ controls at all.
+If you're running through the Normal channel, the Cut knob still affects the output stage and will still cut treble, but you're not getting the Top Boost EQ controls at all.

 For players who run both channels simultaneously (linked together with a short jumper cable, which is a classic AC30 technique), the Cut acts on both channels' combined output.